You are a freshman applicant if you have or will soon receive a high school diploma or General Education Development (GED) diploma.

 Whether you're a high school student preparing to begin your college journey, a transfer student interested in joining the Bobcat family or a working professional ready to take your career to the next level, there's a place for you at OHIO.

-You are a transfer applicant if you have completed 9 or more semester (12 quarter) hours at another institution after you graduated from high school.
+You are a transfer applicant if you have completed more than 9 semester (12 quarter) hours at another institution after you graduated from high school.

 Freshman, transfer and international students can apply directly to OHIO’s Chillicothe, Eastern, Lancaster, Southern and Zanesville campuses.
-Certificate students can apply to OHIO Lancaster.
+Select programs are available for international students at regional campuses, and certificate students can apply to OHIO Lancaster.

 You are an international applicant if you have or will have a temporary visa and do not have U.S. citizenship or legal permanent resident status (a “green card”).